-But we’d be more glad when more states have laws that would allow cultivation of hemp.
+But we’d be gladder when more states have laws that would allow cultivation of hemp.
 Think of the economic benefits the industrial hemp could bring to a state’s economy or the nation’s economy.

 Visualize also the production of more cannabis oil and hempseed, which is known to be a superfood.

-Cannabis sativa is more beneficial of a plant than many are aware of.
+Cannabis sativa has more benefits than many are unaware of.